 WaWa Convenience Store, York Road at Halesworth: This site, formerly part of the Anderson Automotive PUD, was the subject of a hearing to amend the previously approved planned unit development.
 The Monterey Community Association and GTCC supported this amendment, however, several other nearby owners opposed the plan.
 The hearing has been continued to provide for more testimony.
 The Administrative Law Judge approved this use for a convenience store, but opponents have taken this case to the Board of Appeals.
-The Board of Appeals has ruled in favor of the plan.
-All appeals have been concluded.
-(GTCC and Monterey C.A.)
+The Board of Appeals has ruled in favor of the plan, and the appellants have taken the case to the Court of Special Appeals.
+The Court of